 In existence since 1992, the Mayor’s Youth Council (MYC) is a partnership between Youth Central and The City of Calgary that represents the voice of Calgary’s youth.
 The Mayor’s Youth Council provides youth an opportunity to effect change, represent youth in regards to issues that matter to them, and help to create a city where the unique youth perspective contributes to a strong and sustainable community.

 The Mayor’s Youth Council is a committee of 21 youth between the ages of 12-18.
 The committee is divided into three sub-committees, that meet once a week.
 Every year of the Mayor’s Youth Council is different, as the events and projects are up to the committee to decide.
-In the past, committees have hosted events, conducted surveys, written reports and organize contests that shed light on youth issues in Calgary.
-Applications for the youth members of the CYF Steering Committee are available in August/September and are selected in October of each year.
+In the past, committees have hosted events, conducted surveys, written reports and organized contests that shed light on youth issues in Calgary.
+Recruitment takes place in August/September of each year.
+We are not currently recruiting for the Mayor’s Youth Council.

 For more information, please contact the Program Director at email@example.com

-Every year, the Mayor’s Youth Council accepts and reviews applications for their Mayor for a Day essay contest!
-Related to the Mayor’s Civic Engagement Committee’s 3 Things for Calgary Initiative, the Mayor for a Day essay contest asks youth to submit three ideas they would want to be implemented to make Calgary an even better place to live.
+Every year, the Mayor’s Youth Council accepts and reviews applications for their Mayor for a Day essay/video contest!
+The Mayor for a Day contest asks youth to submit three ideas they would want to be implemented to make Calgary an even better place to live.
 The chosen essay writer will work alongside Mayor Nenshi for the day and will discuss their 3 things for Calgary with City of Calgary staff, participate in a media scrum and other planned activities.